-The finisher has two delivery trays - upper tray 1 and lower tray 2.
-The upper and lower trays move up and down independently.
+The finisher has two delivery trays.
+The upper tray is called tray-1 and lower tray is called tray-2.
+The tray-1 and tray-2 move up and down independently.

-Tray 1 is moved up and down by the tray 1 lift motor (M5), and tray 2 by the tray 2 lift motor (M10).
+Tray-1 is moved up and down by the tray-1 lift motor (M5), and tray-2 by the tray-2 lift motor (M10).

-The tray 1 position is detected by counting the clock pulses of tray 1 lift motor clock sensors 1 and 2 (PI9 and PI19) in relation to the tray 1 home position sensor (P18).
-The tray 2 position is detected by counting the clock pulses of tray 2 lift motor clock sensors 1 and 2 (PI23 and PI24) in relation to the tray 2 home position sensor (PI25).

-When the tray is already at the home position, it is moved away from the home position once, then returned to that position.

-When both tray 1 and tray 2 are at the home position, the above operation is performed for tray 1 and tray 2 in this order.
+The finisher controller PCB switches the motor driving direction of the tray lift motors (the motor driver PCB embedded) to control the vertical movement of the trays.
+When the power is turned ON, the finisher controller PCB drives the tray lift motors (M5/M10) to return the trays to their home positions.
+If the tray is already at the home position, it is moved away from the home position once, and then returned to that position.
+If both tray-1 and tray-2 are at the home position, the above operation is performed for the tray-1 and -2 in this order.

+The tray position is detected by the following operation:

+The finisher controller PCB counts the clock signal outputted from the tray lift motor (the motor driver PCB embedded) as soon as the tray starts to move.
 The finisher controller PCB moves up and down the tray selected by the host machine so that it is positioned at the delivery slot.

-The upper limit of the tray is detected by the tray coming close detecting switch (MS9).
-The finisher controller PCB stops the drive (up) of the tray 1 lift motor (M5) as soon as the tray upper limit detecting switch turns on.
+The lower limit of the tray-1 is detected by the tray coming close detecting switch (MS 9).
+The finisher controller PCB stops the drive (down) of the tray-1 lift motor (M5) as soon as the tray coming close detection switch (MS9) turns on.

 The height of the stack on the tray is identified by the height sensor (PS1), which measures its distance from the top of the stack.
-The tray is moved down when the distance between the top of the stack and the delivery assembly drops to a specific measurement.
+The tray is moved down when the distance between the top of the stack on the tray and the sensor becomes less than the specific measurement.

-The finisher controller PCB cuts off the +24V power of the tray 1 lift motor (M5) as soon as the safety zone switch (MS3) turns on while the shutter and the swing guide are open, stopping the operation of the finisher.
+The finisher controller PCB cuts off the +24V power of the tray lift motors (M5/M10) as soon as the safety zone switch (MS3) turns ON while the shutter and the swing guide are open, stopping the operation of the finisher.